webdevelopers-eu/z-template/README.md

 With its steadfast use of W3C-endorsed techniques like DOM manipulation and XPath, Z Template sets itself apart as a superior solution for HTML/XML compatibility and security.
-Unlike other templating options that rely on string manipulation, Z Template's approach completely eliminates vulnerabilities like XSS, ensuring top-notch security by design.
+Unlike other templating options that rely on template-as-a-string manipulation, Z Template's approach completely eliminates vulnerabilities like XSS, ensuring top-notch security by design.

 Our use of HTML 5 template tags and z-var attributes also provides a clean and organized view in the browser, with templating instructions